alwaysbegrowing/telegram-standup-bot/README.md

-# About
+# Stood Bot

-Stood Bot brings standup functionality to Telegram.
-Group members are able to submit updates, and they are all sent to a shared channel at a set time.
+A Telegram bot that automatically posts a personal update in your selected chats.
+All members of a chat can participate!

 ## How to use

-1. Send a message to [@stood_bot](https://t.me/stood_bot) on telegram.

-2. Add [@stood_bot](https://t.me/stood_bot) to the group you would like to use it in.
-3. Type `/subscribe` in the chat you want the standups to be posted in, and you will be added to the standup group.
+1. Add [@stood_bot](https://t.me/stood_bot) to the chats you want your updates to be posted to
-4. Make sure each person private messages the bot, or they will not receive reminders to post their standup.
+2. Type `/subscribe` in each of those chats

 ## Info

-Standups are currently posted at 10am est.
-Reminders are sent out at 8am est, 9am est, 9:30 est, and 9:45 est if an update has not been submitted.
+* Reminder to submit an update sent at 10am est
+* Update posts at 11am est

 ## Support

-Send a message to [@mattpew](https://t.me/mattpew) or create a github issue if you are having problems with the bot.
+[Create a GitHub issue](https://github.com/alwaysbegrowing/telegram-standup-bot/issues/new/choose) if you are having problems with the bot.

 ### Self Hosting Setup